Alma Hansen Scholarship

 Preference is given to graduate students in the Faculty of Arts, University of Melbourne, and due consideration is given to financial need.

 Several awards will be offered.
-The value of the scholarship will be determined after considering the successful applicant's proposed program of study, access to other financial resources and estimate of travel and living expenses.
+The value of the scholarship will be determined after considering the applicants' statement outlining the positive impact of the scholarship, proposed program of study, and access to other financial resources.

 Eligible applicants must submit an online application including:

-- a 300-500 word statement describing how you would use this scholarship and how it would positively impact your academic work;
+• a 300-500 word statement describing how you would use this scholarship and how pursuing study and research overseas would positively impact your academic work;

 Applicants will be advised of the outcome via email.